John Johnson (Medal of Honor, 1839)

-John Johnson (1839–??) was a United States Navy sailor and a recipient of America's highest military decoration, the Medal of Honor.
+John Johnson (born c.
+1839, date of death unknown) was a United States Navy sailor and a recipient of America's highest military decoration, the Medal of Honor.

 Biography

 On April 12, 1872, Davis was serving as a seaman on the steamship USS Kansas near Greytown, Nicaragua, when an accident occurred.
+Several members of the crew including the expedition commander were drowning.
 For his actions on that day, Seaman Johnson was awarded the Medal of Honor three months later, on July 9, 1872.